 You may find that you need to repot individual plants over time.
 If so, you can either move a plant to a larger pot or divide it into two smaller plants and then pot up each new plant.
 Another way to make new plants is to cut off any leggy stalks and then root them.

-Chinese evergreen can be affected by the usual houseplant pests—spider mites, scales, mealybugs, and aphids—so be sure to check the leaves regularly for signs of pests.
+Aglaonema can be affected by the usual houseplant pests—spider mites, scales, mealybugs, and aphids—so be sure to check the leaves regularly for signs of pests.